Bachelor’s degree in biology, Bowdoin College

 Why a MIPA/JD?

-I was first drawn to public policy as a solution to the environment challenges I learned to document and measure as an undergraduate biology major.
+I was first drawn to public policy as a solution to the environmental challenges I learned to document and measure as an undergraduate biology major.
 I worked for several years on natural resources and public lands policy as part of the Obama Administration in Washington, DC, and later moved to an international nonprofit organization working on conservation issues.
 I decided to study international public affairs and law at the University of Wisconsin to add to the tools I can bring to this work.

 Why the La Follette School?